Do you have a “fixed mindset” or a “growth mindset”?

-Growth mindset: acknowledge weaknesses and work on them
+Growth mindset: Acknowledge what needs improvement and work on it.

 • Learning Strategies